dx4test/dx-edgar-analytics/README.md

 	(endDateTime.getTime() - startDateTime.getTime())/1000 + 1 second

-To output a user session into output file, only the following info items are printed:
+To output a user session into output file, only the following info items are printed out:

     {ip, startDateTime,	endDateTime, "duration" (derived from startDateTime and endDateTime), docCount}